idekerlab/drugcell-web-app/README.md

 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.<br />

-Your app is ready to be deployed!
+This app can be deployed, and is configured to use its own `public/data` directory to serve pre-computed paths and indexes.

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.